 Use the "Insert custom character" button to add symbols--helpful for adding accents.

 It will bring up this box.
 Simply click on the character to insert it.

 Your article is now posted and looking great!
-If you find any mistakes that you missed in your article, click on >edit article in the CHANGE THIS ARTICLE box on the right side of your screen.
+If you find any mistakes that you missed in your article, click on edit article on the right side of your screen.